The Doorway: Part I

-Roger Sterling (John Slattery) is now seeing a psychiatrist, and during a session he discusses a new love interest as well as his feelings that his employees respect him but don't really know or care about him.
+Roger Sterling (John Slattery) is now seeing a psychiatrist, and during a session he discusses a new love interest, as well as his feelings that his employees respect him but don't really know or care about him.
 Roger laments that neither he nor his life's direction seems to be changed by his experiences, and he seems anxious about aging toward death.

 While sharing an elevator, Bob Benson (James Wolk), who says he works in accounts on SCDP's second floor, tries his best to make an impression on Don, although Don struggles to remember who Benson is.
-At the office Don finds the copywriting team (now openly smoking marijuana) hoping for feedback about his trip to inspire a concept for the Royal Hawaiian pitch.
+At the office Don finds the copywriting team (now openly smoking cannabis), hoping for feedback about his trip to inspire a concept for the Royal Hawaiian pitch.
 Photographers are taking pictures of the partners, and Don finds his office rearranged for that purpose.
 Now alone in his office, Don stares out the window and hears the ocean.

 Don meets with a few of the new copywriters and criticizes their ideas for advertising a Dow oven cleaner; he's particularly concerned with the trivialization of the "love" construct.
 The receptionist shows Dr. Rosen into the room, but he halts her at the door so he can witness Don at work before he is noticed.
-Don then retrieves Dr. Rosen his promised Leica camera (M2 model) while Rosen leers at a passing secretary.
+Don then retrieves Dr. Rosen his promised Leica M2 model camera while Rosen leers at a passing secretary.
 The doctor lets Don in on the New Year's Eve plans their wives have been making, sharing that he'd instructed his wife, Sylvia, to "keep it in the building."

 As Roger tries to arrange a date with his new girlfriend, his secretary, Caroline, walks into his office visibly upset.
 She informs Roger that his mother died that morning of a stroke.
-Although she bursts into tears upon delivering the news, Roger is relatively unfazed, saying "she was 91 years old, it's hardly a shock."
+Although she bursts into tears upon delivering the news, Roger is relatively unfazed as she was 91 years old.
 He then instructs Caroline to request Joan's (Christina Hendricks) help to make funeral arrangements.

 In Don's office, while the photographers are attempting to capture him in his element, he lights up a cigarette and realizes he's still holding onto PFC Dinkins' Zippo lighter, which bears the inscription: "IN LIFE WE OFTEN HAVE TO DO THINGS THAT JUST ARE NOT OUR BAG."
 When the photographer finally gets the attention of a now-distracted Don, he tells Don, "I want you to be yourself."